magneticio/vamp.io/content/documentation/tutorials/merge-sevices-with-api.md

   `GET <vamp url>/api/v1/gateways/my_sava/sava_cluster/webport`

 ## Summing up
-You can continue to add new services to the my_sava deployment by updating the template blueprint.
+You can continue to add new services to the my_sava deployment by updating the template blueprint and `POST`ing it to the `/deployments` API.
 With each merge, a new service will be added to the cluster **my_sava/sava_cluster** and a new route will be added to the gateway **my_sava/sava_cluster/webport** with a default weight of 0%.

 To recap what we have covered: